johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 server is known.
 This allows the server to correctly identify itself regardless of the specific name used in the NS RRset.

 ## 5.3.
-Format of the OTS Hint
+Format of the DNS Transport Signal SVCB Record

 The OTS Hint MUST be an SVCB record with the following
 characteristics:

-* **OWNER:** The owner name of the SVCB record MUST be the FQDN of the authoritative nameserver itself, as identified in the NS RRset that triggered its inclusion (e.g., ns.dnsprovider.com.).
+* **OWNER:** The owner name of the SVCB record MUST be the label "_dns" followed by the FQDN of the authoritative nameserver itself, as identified in the NS RRset that triggered its inclusion (e.g., _dns.ns.dnsprovider.com.).

 * **CLASS:** IN (Internet).